evanatyourservice/kron_torch/README.md

 preconditioners be triangular. 'one_diag' sets the largest or last dim per layer as diagonal using `np.argsort(shape)[::-1][0]`. 'all_diag' sets all preconditioners to be diagonal.

-`trust_region_scale`: If you have a hunch that your problem is prone to divergence or touchy, or you are training a very large model, you might want to go ahead and reduce this to `1.5`.
-It changes the direction of the update slightly, but can give much more stability for experiments prone to divergence.

 `preconditioner_update_probability`: Preconditioner update probability uses a schedule by default that works well for most cases.
 It anneals from 1 to 0.03 at the beginning of training, so training will be slightly slower at the start but will speed up by around 4k steps.
 PSGD generally benefits